lmorabit/lofar-vlbi/README.md

 Before you run anything, please make sure you are using the ___new___ branch of the long_baseline_pipeline.
 The configuration file example (pipeline.cfg) is set up for use on CEP3, and will need to be adjusted to your own computing resources.
 In particular, the _recipe_directories_ line will have to be updated to point to where you have prefactor and the long_baseline_pipeline cloned on your system.

-1. Run LB-Delay-Calibrator.parset
+1. Run LB-Delay-Calibration.parset

 Please update the necessary parameters in the "Please update these parameters" section of the parset.
 Comments in the parset describe what these parameters are.
 _optional_: If you have run the ddf-pipeline, please update the DDF options section as well.

 *This will work out of the box if your field is already covered by both LBCS and LoTSS.
-If this is not the case, the aumatic catalogue generation step will fail.
+If this is not the case, the automatic catalogue generation step will fail.
 This can be fixed by providing (a) manual catalogue(s) with the right format.*

 After this step, the data will have all the prefactor solutions applied, in the DATA column.
 If you have applied ddf-pipeline solutions, they will be in the CORRECTED_DATA column.
 If you optionally choose to run the delay calibration and apply steps (not necessary for the next step) then you will also have new measurement sets with those corrections applied.